 WEED YOUR GARDEN

-I think it was Charlene Jarvis who shared years ago, that she always “weeds her garden” each year in her studio.
+Charlene, a friend of mine says she always “weeds her garden” each year in her studio.
 Do you have any students that you just dread teaching for whatever reason?
 Do you have problem parents that question or push you at every turn?
 It’s time to weed your garden and let some fresh “flowers” come join you.

 EXERCISE and EAT BETTER